-TU Dublin has four Colleges:
+TU Dublin has five Faculties:

-- College of Arts and Tourism
+Faculty of Arts and Humanities

-- College of Business
+Faculty of Business

-- · College of Engineering and Built Environment
+Faculty of Engineering and Built Environment

-- College of Sciences and Health
+Faculty of Sciences and Health

+Faculty of Computing, Digital and Data

-The TU Dublin Conservatoire is one of six Schools in the College of Arts and Tourism, the others being:
+The TU Dublin Conservatoire is one of six Schools in the Faculty of Arts and Humanities, the others being:

-- Dublin School of Creative Arts

-- Culinary Arts and Food Technology

-- Hospitality Management and Tourism
+- School of Arts and Design - School of Culinary Arts and Food Technology - School of Media - Scholl of Social Sciences, Law and Education - School of Tourism and Hospitality Management

-- Languages, Law and Society

-- Media

-The College of Arts and Tourism is Ireland's largest provider of education in visual, performing and media arts and offers the most widely recognised training programmes in the culinary arts and hospitality areas.
-The College has had a pioneering role in establishing the first higher education programmes in Ireland in creative arts and builds on a nationally established reputation in music performance, music education and drama.
+The Faculty of Arts and Humanities is Ireland's largest provider of education in visual, performing and media arts and offers the most widely recognised training programmes in the culinary arts and hospitality areas.
+The Faculty has had a pioneering role in establishing the first higher education programmes in Ireland in creative arts and builds on a nationally established reputation in music performance, music education and drama.

-The College offers a stimulating learning environment, which specializes in interdisciplinary, collaborative research and creative practice that seeks to meet the changing needs of society and education in the 21st century.
+The Faculty offers a stimulating learning environment, which specializes in interdisciplinary, collaborative research and creative practice that seeks to meet the changing needs of society and education in the 21st century.
 Students are encouraged to achieve the highest artistic and intellectual standards and to consider a wide range of career possibilities in traditional and emerging fields in Irish and international cultural, social, economic and public life.
 Graduates are highly sought after and successfully employed at all levels within the creative industries.

 TU Dublin Conservatoire was founded in 1890 as the Municipal School of Music, with 51 students.
-We have offered undergraduate programmes in music since 1986 and our full range of degree level courses now includes: BMus, BMusEd (in partnership with Trinity College Dublin), BA Drama Performance, BA Commercial Modern Music (in association with BIMM Dublin), MMus (Performance and Conducting), MMus (Opera), MA in Scoring for Film and Visual Media (in association with Pulse College) MPhil, PhD, and certificate programmes in association with the Irish College of Music Theatre, Association of Irish Choirs and Music Generation, with more programmes in development.
+We have offered undergraduate programmes in music since 1986 and our full range of degree level courses now includes: BMus, BMusEd (in partnership with Trinity College Dublin), BA Drama Performance, BA Commercial Modern Music (in association with BIMM Dublin), MMus (Performance and Conducting), MPhil, DMus in Performance and PhD.
 There are also high quality, performance-based instrumental, musicianship and ensemble programmes for junior students, as well as a variety of part-time courses for adults.

-The Conservatoire presents a large and varied programme of public performances each year in our own venues as well as the National Concert Hall, Hugh Lane Gallery, Smock Alley Theatre, Pepper Canister Church, St Patrick's Cathedral, Aughrim St. Church and St Ann's Church (Dawson St.).
-These events include opera and drama productions, student concerts and broadcasts, lunchtime and evening concerts and masterclasses given by visiting ensembles and ensembles-in-residence, competitions and conferences.
+The Conservatoire presents a large and varied programme of public performances each year.
+These events include opera and drama productions, student concerts and broadcasts, lunchtime and evening concerts and masterclasses given by visiting ensembles and ensembles-in-residence, competitions, seminars and conferences.
 The Conservatoire works with national and international performing companies, venues and conservatoires to give you the best professional experience possible.